byvex/byvex-wordpress-theme/readme.txt

 == Description ==
-Byvex is the lightweight, simple and well organised WordPress theme to serve as a starter Bootstrap 5 template for your next WordPress website project.
-This theme is packed with the Sass, PostCSS, Autoprefixer, Webpack, etc.
+ A well crafted starter WordPress theme built on top of Bootstrap 5 and Webpack.
+We created this theme to fulfill just one goal, "A lightweight theme with less code to remove and ready to use with Bootstrap and Webpack".
+We added the Autoprefixer, Babel, Mini CSS Extract Plugin, PostCSS, Sass to power up the development with essential requirements.

 == Frequently Asked Questions ==